-Note: Certain statuses granted by the Barbados Immigration Department such as Immigrant Status, Permanent Residency and Citizenship also carry specific entitlements in relation to employment on the island.
+Note: Certain statuses granted by the Barbados Immigration Department such as Immigrant Status, Permanent Residency and Citizenship also carry specific entitlements about employment on the island.
 To find out more, please see our Immigration Requirements page.

 Additionally, under certain conditions, Caribbean Community (CARICOM) nationals can be permitted to live and work in Barbados without a work permit.
 If this applies to you, you can register with the Barbados Immigration Department as a ‘CARICOM Skilled National‘ for employment purposes.
 For further information, visit www.immigration.gov.bb/pages/Caricom.aspx and always check with the Barbados Immigration Department regarding your eligibility.
 For a full list of CARICOM member and associate member states, you can also refer to the CARICOM website at www.caricom.org.

-For extra information on permits and immigration requirements in relation to non-national employment in Barbados, please refer to our Acquiring a Work Permit page.
+For extra information on permits and immigration requirements about non-national employment in Barbados, please refer to our Acquiring a Work Permit page.

 Remember to network, network, network!

-It’s important to prove your business value and showcase your credentials up front to potential employers, when seeking to find a job on the island.
+It’s essential to prove your business value and showcase your credentials upfront to potential employers when seeking to find a job on the island.